mwmdgmb/react-providers-tree/README.md

 ];
 ```

-You can use `satisfies` to make TypeScript enforce the prop types of each provider.
+Using `satisfies ProviderComponent<typeof X>` ensures strict type safety for each provider and its props.

 ---

 ## 🛡️ Type Safety Tips

-- Always use `as const` to preserve the tuple structure.
+* ✅ Use `as const` on the providers array to preserve the tuple structure.
-- Use `satisfies ProviderComponent<typeof X>` to get full type-checking on props.
+* ✅ Use `satisfies` to enforce prop types at compile time.
-- Supports any provider component that accepts `children`.
+* ✅ Any React provider that accepts `children` will work.

 ---

-## 🧪 Tested With
+## ✅ Tested With

-- `styled-components` ThemeProvider
+* `styled-components` `ThemeProvider`
-- `@tanstack/react-query` QueryClientProvider
+* `@tanstack/react-query` `QueryClientProvider`
-- Custom context providers
+* Custom React context providers

 ---

-## 📁 Directory Structure Suggestion
+## 📁 Suggested Directory Structure

 ```
 src/
 │
 ├── providers/
 │   ├── buildProvidersTree.ts
-│   └── index.ts // exports composed Providers
+│   └── index.ts      # exports composed Providers
 │
 ├── App.tsx
 └── main.tsx